CharDige/JavaScript-fundamentals-code-quiz/README.md

 ## Final
 ![Run through of JavaScript code quiz](./images/code-quiz-functionality.gif)

-This can also be viewed at this link: https://chardige.github.io/JavaScript-fundamentals-code-quiz/
+> The final project can be found at: https://chardige.github.io/JavaScript-fundamentals-code-quiz/

-And, the HTML, CSS and JavaScript can be viewed in the GitHub repository: https://github.com/CharDige/JavaScript-fundamentals-code-quiz
+> The final HTML, CSS and JavaScript can be found at: https://github.com/CharDige/JavaScript-fundamentals-code-quiz

 ## Challenges